RobotNerd/prose-english-format/README.md

 ### Configuration: project compilation options

-Prose documents are compiled to other formats for publication.
+Proze documents are compiled to other formats for publication.
 This section describes the compilation options that can be included in the configuration file.
 All of these options are placed in the configuration file under the `compile` section.

-See [Compiling prose](#compiling-prose) for how to compile projects.
+See [Compiling proze](#compiling-proze) for how to compile projects.

 #### File order

-An optional `order` section can be included to define a specific order in which prose files are added to the project.
+An optional `order` section can be included to define a specific order in which proze files are added to the project.
 This is a list of file paths relative to the project root.
 If a file exists in the project directory but isn't included in the order list, then it will not be added to the compiled output.

-If no `order` field exists in the config file, then all prose files found in the project and its subfolders will be compiled in alphabetical order.
+If no `order` field exists in the config file, then all proze files found in the project and its subfolders will be compiled in alphabetical order.
 This order takes into account the full path from the project root to the file.
 A subdirectory can be included, and